png183/gba-tests/arm/readme.txt

 Changes:
 - Many new tests have been added for R15 offsets on LDR/STR and MUL variants
 - Multiplication tests where R15 is the destination register (write fails on hardware)
+- Added tests for MUL/MLA bit 22.
+It's a valid encoding but appears to have no effect on the multiplication.
 - branches.asm and data_swap.asm are no longer included in arm.asm, and are instead assembled separately.
 This was done because they test encodings that are listed as undefined, which may cause the tests to crash if handled incorrectly.

 branches.asm and branches.gba: